Noah Abich: Sugar belt

 Abich started his club career in September 2003 after being brought in by coach Evans Kadenge from Thur Gem by Nzoia Sugar alongside schoolmates Kelvin Oluoch and Elisha Omolo.
 He then crossed over to another sugar belt side Chemelil Sugar after two seasons at Nzoia.
 In September 2006 he joined Sony Sugar to revamp their backline following the team's first-ever league title.
 In his first season, he led them to a third-placed finish in 2007 and second-placed finish in 2008.

 Nairobi

-After an illustrious career in Awendo, Abich was one of the key mover from Sony Sugar to Nairobi-based Tusker whom he played for from 2009 to mid 2012.
+After a prolific career in Awendo, Abich was one of the major movers from Sony Sugar to Nairobi-based Tusker whom he played for from 2009 to mid 2012.
 Before being dropped Abich has been rumored to be heading to Gor Mahia as one of the key transfer targets He led the team to the 2011 title - the first since 2007 - and led them to the KPL Super Cup in early 2012.